 Increase biodiversity on campus

-The university uses the knowledge of, among others, the Institute of Environmental Sciences (CML), the Hortus Botanicus and Naturalis to design and achieve a greener campus with higher biodiversity.
+The University uses the knowledge of, among others, the Institute of Environmental Sciences (CML), the Hortus botanicus and Naturalis Biodiversity Center to design and achieve a greener campus with higher biodiversity.

 More sustainable construction and renovation

-Reducing the university's CO2 footprint is the result of sustainable construction and renovation, with an eye for energy and heat savings and material (re)use.
-Investments have been made in solar panels and all university vehicles on and around our campuses are electric.
+We reduce the University's CO2 footprint among others by sustainable construction and renovation, with an eye for energy and heat savings and material (re)use.
+We have invested in solar panels and all university vehicles on and around our campuses are electric.

 Sustainability in tenders and purchases